-In 2020, negotiations with the Company's main creditors and partners have resulted in particular in several agreements under which the lenders (a related party and a shareholder) of above-mentioned bridge loans granted in September 2018, February 2019 and October 2019, agreed to waive their rights to the repayment of the relevant loans in total principal amounts of CHF 200'000, CHF 600'000 and CHF 250'000, plus interest.
-The total amount waived by the parties is of CHF 1'081'899 and is shown under "Financial income".
+In 2020, negotiations with the Company's main creditors and partners have resulted in particular in several agreements under which the lenders (a related party and a shareholder) of bridge loans granted in September 2018, February 2019 and October 2019, had agreed to waive their rights to the repayment of the relevant loans in total principal amounts of CHF 200'000, CHF 600'000 and CHF 250'000, plus interest.
+The total amount waived by the parties was of CHF 1'081'899 and was shown under "Financial income".

-In addition, on May 24, 2020, in the context of the negotiations relating to a potential acquisition project (by way of share exchange) with a third party investor (considered as a "related party" as per Swiss GAAP FER 15), Perfect Holding SA signed a bridge facility agreement with the potential investor for an aggregate principal amount of CHF 520'000 in order to fund the group's continued operations until the possible implementation of the contemplated transaction within the next months.
-The monthly instalments of CHF 40'000 to be advanced under such bridge facility agreement are conditional upon the continuation of the negotiations regarding the contemplated transaction and shall be automatically subordinated to the settlement of the claims of all other creditors, while a possible interruption of the negotiations shall lead to a termination of the drawdown possibilities and to a waiver of all instalments already paid.
-The amount advanced as of December 31, 2020 is of CHF 280'000, subordinated.
-This loan is secured by one pledge on all the treasury shares held by the Company, i.e. 17'250'001 shares.
+On May 24, 2020, in the context of the negotiations relating to a previous potential acquisition project (by way of share exchange) with a third party investor (considered as a "related party" as per Swiss GAAP FER 15), Perfect Holding SA had signed a bridge facility agreement with the potential investor in order to fund the group's continued operations until the possible implementation of the contemplated transaction within the following months.
+The interruption of the negotiations led to a termination of the drawdown possibilities and to a waiver of all instalments already paid.
+The total amount waived by such lender is CHF 280'000 and is shown under "Financial income".